 The highest risk is legal inadmissibility when litigation is involved.
 If evidence of a crime is suspected on a piece of digital media, the media should be immediately quarantined and put under chain of custody – an investigator can create an image later.
 Evidence destruction is also a common problem.
 If threat actors installed applications on a server, future forensic analysis will rely on the application being available and not deleted from the system.
 Additionally, if the media remains in service, the risk of vital evidence destruction grows with the amount of time that has lapsed since the incident took place.

-Computer forensics is an important mechanism that can ultimately lead to finding out the truth, but only with partnership between investigators and clients.
+Computer Forensic Analysis is an important mechanism that can ultimately lead to finding out the truth, but only with a partnership between investigators and clients.
 Preserve data, collect forensically-sound digital copies of media, create hash values, and manage chain of custody paperwork to keep your investigation on the right path.

 Need Help Preserving Evidence?

 Preserving digital evidence is tricky.
 Without a skilled analyst and the right software, the evidence could be ruined, and prevent it from being legally admissible.
-If you have digital evidence you need to preserve, the team at CI Security is ready to assist.
+If you have digital evidence you need to preserve, the team at Critical Insight is ready to assist.
 Contact us today to speak directly with one of our senior forensic consultants.